Disciplinary Practices & Consequences

 Teachers make clear their academic and behavioral expectations for their students, and teachers hold students accountable for these expectations using the best practices of classroom management.
 The relationship the teacher develops with each student is critical for maintaining discipline in the classroom.

 Teachers are expected to use their best judgment when working with students.
 Issues of classroom management for example, socializing in class, tardiness, and disrespect to peers or teachers, may be handled by teachers at their discretion.
-In such cases where the student has not responded to the teacher’s corrective measures, or the student differs upon the justifiability of those corrective measures, the teacher may refer the student to the Middle School Head or Assistant Upper School Head.
+In such cases where the student has not responded to the teacher’s corrective measures, or the student differs upon the justifiability of those corrective measures, the teacher may refer the student to the Middle School Head or Head of Student Experience.
 If an Overlake student commits an infraction or is involved in a disciplinary matter, it is encouraged that they come forward and talk to an administrator, coach, teacher, or staff member.
 When a student comes forward, tells the truth, takes accountability, and engages in restorative plans, these actions are considered when deliberating the appropriate consequences.
 While a voluntary confession in accordance with the truth will not excuse a student from receiving consequences for their behavior, it is the responsible and appropriate course of action that is aligned with our mission and values.

 Application of Disciplinary Policies to off-campus, non-school activities